anp/rapidhash/README.md

 Rapidhash has multiple versions of the algorithm.

 ### Persistent Hashing
 Fixed versioning with C++ compatibility is presented in `rapidhash::v1`, `rapidhash::v2`, and `rapidhash::v3` modules.

-Rapidhash V3 is the recommended fastest and most recent version of the hash.
+Rapidhash V3 is the recommended, fastest, and most recent version of the hash.
 Others are provided for backwards compatibility.

 ### In-Memory Hashing
 Rust hasing traits (`RapidHasher`, `RapidBuildHasher`, etc.) are implemented in `rapidhash::fast`, `rapidhash::quality`, and `rapidhash::inner` modules.
 These are not guaranteed to give a consistent hash output between crate versions as the rust `Hasher` trait is not designed for this.

 - Use `rapidhash::fast` for optimal hashing speed with a slightly lower hash quality.
 Best for most datastructures such as HashMap and HashSet usage.
 - Use `rapidhash::quality` where statistical hash quality is the priority, such as HyperLogLog or MinHash algorithms.
 - Use `rapidhash::inner` to configure advanced parameters to configure the hash function specifically to your use case.
-This allows tweaking the following compile time parameters:
+This allows tweaking the following compile time parameters, which all change the hash output:
   - `AVALANCHE`: Enables the final avalanche mixing step to improve hash quality.
 Enabled on quality, disabled on fast.
   - `FNV`: Hash integer types using FNV instead of the rapidhash algorithm.
 Reduces DoS resistance on integer types.
 Disabled on quality, enabled on fast.
-  - `COMPACT`: Generates fewer instructions at compile time, but may be slower on some platforms.
+  - `COMPACT`: Generates fewer instructions at compile time with less manual loop unrolling, but may be slower on some platforms.
 Disabled by default.
   - `PROTECTED`: Slightly stronger hash quality and DoS resistance by performing two extra XOR instructions on every mix step.
 Disabled by default.

 ## Features